AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 ---
 unique-page-id: 18874556
-description: "[!DNL Marketo Measure] Maintenance - [!DNL Marketo Measure] - Product Documentation"
+description: "[!DNL Marketo Measure] Maintenance - [!DNL Marketo Measure]"
 title: "[!DNL Marketo Measure] Maintenance"
 exl-id: 4e1d53bb-0af8-4774-9f69-6a95516b3d11
 feature: Tracking
 ---
 # [!DNL Marketo Measure] Maintenance {#marketo-measure-maintenance}

-[!DNL Marketo Measure] pulls almost everything it needs from your CRM on a daily basis, but there are a few maintenance tasks you'll want to schedule regularly to keep [!DNL Marketo Measure] humming along and outputting the most accurate information possible.
+[!DNL Marketo Measure] pulls almost everything it needs from your CRM on a daily basis, but there are a few maintenance tasks you will want to schedule regularly to keep [!DNL Marketo Measure] humming along and outputting the most accurate information possible.

 **Sync Buyer Touchpoints for new offline campaigns (2x/month)**